College of Arts and Sciences

 The College of Arts and Sciences offers pre-allied health professions advising that focuses on preparation for admission to allied health professions such as nursing, physical therapy, sports medicine, physician assistant, occupational therapy, diagnostic imaging and radiologic sciences, medical laboratory sciences and pharmacy.
 Each of these disciplines has different prerequisite science and non-science coursework and other experiential requirements, and these may vary among institutions.
 There are also multiple pathways to bachelor’s, combined bachelor’s/master’s, entry level master’s degrees, or doctoral degrees in many of them.

-The pre-allied health advisor at Rider offers ongoing availability to help students educate themselves on these varying professional fields and the requirements for entry into them.
+The pre-allied health advisor at Rider helps students educate themselves on these varying professional fields and the requirements for entry into them.
 Students are also urged to consult with admissions personnel at institutions in which they seek to study in order to ensure that they are preparing competitive applications.

 Preparation for the Study of Law